httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 Each cookie-pair represents a cookie stored by the user agent.
-The cookie-pair contains the cookie-name and cookie-value the user agent received in the Set-Cookie header.
+The cookie-pair contains the cookie-name and cookie-value the user agent received in the Set-Cookie header field.

 Notice that the cookie attributes are not returned.
-In particular, the server cannot determine from the Cookie header alone when a cookie will expire, for which hosts the cookie is valid, for which paths the cookie is valid, or whether the cookie was set with the Secure or HttpOnly attributes.
+In particular, the server cannot determine from the Cookie  field alone when a cookie will expire, for which hosts the cookie is valid, for which paths the cookie is valid, or whether the cookie was set with the Secure or HttpOnly attributes.

-The semantics of individual cookies in the Cookie header are not defined by this document.
+The semantics of individual cookies in the Cookie header field are not defined by this document.
 Servers are expected to imbue these cookies with application-specific semantics.

-Although cookies are serialized linearly in the Cookie header, servers SHOULD NOT rely upon the serialization order.
-In particular, if the Cookie header contains two cookies with the same name (e.g., that were set with different Path or Domain attributes), servers SHOULD NOT rely upon the order in which these cookies appear in the header.
+Although cookies are serialized linearly in the Cookie header field, servers SHOULD NOT rely upon the serialization order.
+In particular, if the Cookie header field contains two cookies with the same name (e.g., that were set with different Path or Domain attributes), servers SHOULD NOT rely upon the order in which these cookies appear in the header field.

 # User Agent Requirements {#ua-requirements}

-This section specifies the Cookie and Set-Cookie headers in sufficient detail that a user agent implementing these requirements precisely can interoperate with existing servers (even those that do not conform to the well-behaved profile described in {{sane-profile}}).
+This section specifies the Cookie and Set-Cookie header fields in sufficient detail that a user agent implementing these requirements precisely can interoperate with existing servers (even those that do not conform to the well-behaved profile described in {{sane-profile}}).